-Many local residents have informed the team behind the Community Wildfire Resiliency Plan that the biggest impediment for them to FireSmart their home's landscaping is the difficulty and expense of removing green waste.
+Many residents have informed the team behind the Community Wildfire Resiliency Plan that the biggest impediment for them to FireSmart their home's landscaping is the difficulty and expense of removing green waste.
 The RDN has supported "Red Bin" days in the past that bring green-waste bins to central community locations where disposal of debris is provided free of charge for eligible materials such as small conifers and dead branches.
 This kind of initiative is supported by the Community Resiliency Investment Program.

-The RDN maintains the regional landfill (located in the City of Nanaimo) and Church Road transfer station (Electoral Area F), which receive green waste for a tipping fee.
-It is within the RDN's authority to facilitate access to the solid waste facilities for the purpose of disposing green waste from FireSmart activities.
+The RDN maintains the Church Road transfer station and the regional landfill (located in the City of Nanaimo), which receives green waste for a tipping fee.
+It is within the RDN's authority to facilitate access to the regional landfill to dispose of green waste from FireSmart activities.
 The Community Resiliency Investment Program supports this kind of application, which may involve rebating, reducing, or eliminating tipping fees for green waste.
-It is recommended that the RDN investigate this option to assess whether the landfill at Nanaimo has capacity to receive additional green waste.
+It is recommended that the RDN investigate this option to assess whether the landfill at Nanaimo can receive additional green waste.
 A further consideration is that the reduced tipping rate should be available only for waste generated by FireSmart activities.
 One way to promote this connection would be to require residents to present a FireSmart assessment for their property when dropping off waste.
 Another means could be to register residents for reduced tipping fees at the time of the FireSmart Assessment and allow free loads of green waste up to a weight maximum or until a predetermined date.
-In either case, the Emergency Services and Solid Waste departments would need to collaborate to ensure attendants at the landfill are given clear instructions on the eligibility and quantity of green waste for reduced fees.
+In either case, the Emergency Services and Solid Waste departments would need to collaborate to ensure facility attendants are given clear instructions on the eligibility and quantity of green waste for reduced fees.